 About the LifeArc-AUTM Fellows Programme

 The one-year LifeArc-AUTM Fellows Programme equips academic life scientists, at the graduate or post-doctoral level, with the skills and knowledge to transition into careers in technology transfer through a curriculum that combines formal training with networking, mentoring and practical experience in the field.
-Alumni have gone into prominent technology transfer roles – find out more about their experiences on the programme via the links below:
+Past fellows have gone on to prominent technology transfer roles – find out more about their experiences on the programme via the links below:

 Fellows are expected to commit to time outside of their current positions and will be sponsored to attend two major AUTM meetings in the US and one in Europe.
 Where possible, assistance will be provided to secure an eight-week internship in a technology transfer office.

 “This valuable initiative is recognised at the highest levels of Leadership within the AUTM Association, as evidenced by Anji’s interactions with Steve Susalka, CEO of AUTM, and Rich Chylla, Chairman of AUTM 2019 Board.
 This is a vibrant and mutually beneficial program.”